PhantomCybernetics/phntm_bridge_server/README.md

-# Phantom Cloud Bridge
+# Phantom Bridge Server

-This server facilitates WebRTC P2P connection between a Phantom Bridge node running on a robot, and the Bridge Web UI, or any similar clients using this API.
+This server facilitates WebRTC P2P connection between a Phantom Bridge Client node running on a robot, and the Bridge Web UI, or any similar clients using this API.

 The server keeps a database of App and Robot IDs and their security keys.
 It offers API for both new Robot and App registration.
 This server also perfomrs some basic loggig of both robot and peer apps utilization without recording any peer communication.

-Cloud Bridge also relies messages between peers using Socket.io when reliability is required, such as in the case of WebRTC signalling, robot introspection results, and ROS service calls.
+Bridge Server also relies messages between peers using Socket.io when reliability is required, such as in the case of WebRTC signalling, robot introspection results, and ROS service calls.
 By design, the fast WebRTC communication entirely bypasses this server and only uses a TURN server when P2P connection is not possible.
 See TURN Server below.

 The server also parses and caches the ROS .idl files for all message and service types discovered on the robot by phntm_bridge.
 These are converted to JSON and pushed into peers such as the Phntm WEB UI, making consistent bi-directional message serialization and deserialization possible.
 Message definitions are loaded fresh on every robot connection, and cached in memory for the time robot remains connected.

-Cloud bridge also forwards files requested by a peer App (UI) from the robot's filesystem.
+Bridge Server also forwards files requested by a peer App (UI) from the robot's filesystem.
 This is very useful for instance for extracting robot's URFF model components, such as meshes, textures and materials.
 These files are chached here in /file_fw_cache for faster replies that don't repeatedly exhaust robot's network connectivity.

-In order to provide a secure STUN/TURN service, the Cloud Bridge also synchronizes robot's credentials (ID and ICE secret) with the list of configured ICE servers.
+In order to provide a secure STUN/TURN service, the Bridge Server also synchronizes robot's credentials (ID and ICE secret) with the list of configured ICE servers.

 ![Infrastructure map](https://raw.githubusercontent.com/PhantomCybernetics/phntm_bridge_docs/refs/heads/main/img/Architecture_Cloud_Bridge.png)

-## Install Cloud Bridge
+## Install Bridge Server

 ### Install Node.js
 Last tested v18.20.5